Het21/Public-Help-Desk-Portal/README.md

 Admin can view or access any complaint from any user.
 It is more efficient as it solely focuses on complaints and resolving them.

-Language and tools: Java, Eclipse, JSP, DB2
+Tools and Technologies: Java, Eclipse, JSP, DB2